1978 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of the 1978 Half Dollar

-The Kennedy Half Dollar was first introduced in 1964 as a memorial to President John F. Kennedy following his assassination in 1963.
-Chief Engraver Gilroy Roberts and Assistant Engraver Frank Gasparro quickly modified existing designs from the Kennedy Presidential Medal series to meet the urgent January 1964 production deadline.
+The Kennedy Half Dollar was introduced in 1964 as a memorial to President John F. Kennedy following his assassination on November 22, 1963.
+Chief Engraver Gilroy Roberts designed the obverse portrait, and Assistant Engraver Frank Gasparro designed the reverse Presidential Seal — both adapting designs from the Kennedy Presidential Medal to meet an urgent January 1964 production deadline.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)